dipanjanroy2/dipanjanroy2/README.md

-## Hello friend,I'm Dipanjan 👋
+## Hello friend 👋

-Hi, I'm Dipanjan Roy a self-taught Programmer,**Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
+Hi, I'm Dipanjan Roy a *self-taught* **Programmer**,**Tech Enthusiast 💻 😃** passionate about learning and working with new tech.
 I love building engaging and stunning products that serve a great deal of purpose.
 I'm a creative problem-solving enthusiast and a product guy, with a constantly growing love for surprising products.

  <img align="right" alt="GIF" src="https://csspoint101.com/wp-content/uploads/2020/10/Developer-on-laptop.gif" width="500" height="320" />
 ## My interest❤️

 **Robotics, Blockchain and AI**